layerai-archive/examples-dbt/sentiment_analysis/README.md

 ## Machine Learning Model

-In this DBT example, we use a Bert model finetuned on product reviews in six languages: English, Dutch, German, French, Spanish and Italian.
+In this dbt example, we use a Bert model finetuned on product reviews in six languages: English, Dutch, German, French, Spanish and Italian.
 It predicts the sentiment of the review as a number of stars (between 1 and 5).

 This model is intended for direct use as a sentiment analysis model for product reviews in any of the six languages above, or for further finetuning on related sentiment analysis tasks.